SimonJunyouLi/rain_hedge/README.md

 # Rain Hedge
-This is a hedging implementation to bound errors in rain probability prediction.
+This is a hedging implementation to bound rain probability prediction errors.

 ## Problem Statement